encode/django-rest-framework/docs/api-guide/responses.md

 ## .content

-The rendered content of the response.  `.render()` must have been called before `.content` can be accessed.
+The rendered content of the response.
+The `.render()` method must have been called before `.content` can be accessed.

 ## .template_name